wbcomdesigns/buddypress-favorite-notification/readme.txt

 1. Download the zip file and extract
 2. Upload `bp-favourite-notification` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the \'Plugins\' menu.
-4. Alternatively you can use WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin
+4. Alternatively, you can use the WordPress Plugins installer from Dashboard->Plugins->Add New to add this plugin
 5. Enjoy

 == Frequently Asked Questions ==
-= Does This plugin requires BuddyPress =
+= Does This plugin require BuddyPress =
-Yes, It needs you to have BuddyPress installed and activated and the BuddyPress notifications component must be enabled
+Yes, needs you to have BuddyPress installed and activated, and the BuddyPress notifications component must be enabled

-= Where Do I Ask for support? =
+= Where Do I Ask for Support? =
-Please visit [Wbcom Designs](http://wbcomdesigns.com/contact) for any query related to plugin and BuddyPress.
+Please visit [Wbcom Designs](http://wbcomdesigns.com/contact) for any query related to plugins and BuddyPress.

 == Screenshots ==
-1. It is displaying live notification message in header notification icon screenshot-1.png
+1. It is displaying a live notification message in the header notification icon screenshot-1.png
 2. Displaying single profile notification menu screenshot-2.png

 == Changelog ==
+= 1.2.2 =
+* Fix - Compatibility with BuddyPress 12.0.0

 = 1.2.1 =
 * Fix - Compatibility with BuddyPress 10.6.0